Generative AI Tools Available at UW–Madison

 Google NotebookLM

-What it is: An AI research notebook that works only from the sources you supply (PDFs, Google Docs, web pages, YouTube transcripts).
-It cites where answers come from and can produce Study Guides, plus Audio and Video Overviews in many languages.
+What it is: An AI research notebook that works only from the sources you upload (PDFs, Google Docs, websites, transcripts, images).
+It cites its answers and can create study guides, FAQs, and narrated audio/video overviews.

 What you can do easily: